etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 puts it: "If the implementation is easy to explain, it may be a good idea".

-Signs of a clear code include self-documented functions and variables describing problem entities, not implementation details.
+Signs of clear code include self-documented functions and variables describing problem entities, not implementation details.

 Readability counts, indeed, though I would not sweat full PEP8 compliance up to the cost of nitpicking and bikesheding.

-I praise authors coding on the shoulders of giants -- abstracting problem into canonical data structures/algorithms and working from there.
+I praise the author's coding on the shoulders of giants -- abstracting problem into canonical data structures/algorithms and working from there.
 That gives me a warm feeling of author belonging to the same trade guild as myself and confidence that we both know what to expect